Contribute to a just, peaceful and safer South Africa through the effective

 The mandate of the Department of Correctional Services is derived from the

-Remand Detention Management in South Africa.
-The legislation requires the
+Management in South Africa.
+The legislation requires the department to

-department to contribute to maintaining and promoting a just, peaceful and
+contribute to maintaining and promoting a just, peaceful and safe society by

-safe society by correcting offending behaviour in a safe, secure and humane
+correcting offending behaviour in a safe, secure and humane environment, which

-environment, thus facilitating optimal rehabilitation and reduced repeat
+allows for optimal rehabilitation and reduced repeat offending.

 The Estimates of National Expenditure (ENE) sets out the detailed spending plans of each government department for the coming year.